-If a process needs to wait for a resource (such as waiting for user input, or waiting for a file to become available), it is moved into the wating state until it no longer needs to wait - then it is moved back into the ready state.
+If a process needs to wait for a resource (such as waiting for user input, I/O, or waiting for a file to become available), it is moved into the waiting state until it no longer needs to wait - then it is moved back into the ready state.
+The ready state means that the process is ready to run, but some other process is already running.
+A process may also transition from the running state to the ready state due to a context switch (the OS has scheduled another process even though the current process hasn't finished).
 Once the process finishes execution, or is terminated by the operating system, it is moved to the terminated state where it waits to be removed from main memory.
 The OS manages multiple active process using state queues.